-4. The Religious Extremist Wave began in the Muslim world with the seizure of the American Embassy in Iran in 1979, but also includes Aum Shinrikyo in Japan and the murder of Prime Minister Rabin and other violence perpetrated by right extremists in Israel.
+4. The Religious Extremist Wave began in the Muslim world with the seizure of the American Embassy in Iran in 1979, but also includes Aum Shinrikyo in Japan and the murder of Prime Minister Rabin in Israel.
 Islamists comprise the dominant form of religious terrorism and they do so by re-interpreting the Koran to allow them to view, for example, suicide terror attacks as martyrdom; the former is forbidden and the latter is highly revered.

 Post describes the situation whereby Bin Laden successfully mobilized his followers against the Russians who were controlling Afghanistan.
 The success of his campaigns in ousting Russia confirmed his power and divine right to rule in the eyes of his followers.
 However, this success meant that there was no more enemy to confront and no more raison d’etre.
 According to Post, this led Bin Laden to turn against the United States as another enemy against which his group could remain united under his leadership.
 Apparently, fighting the Big Satan (and the Little Satan) has provided the fuel that keeps al-Qaeda and its affiliated organizations going.